Atharvajk/library-management-system/README.md

-# Library Management System
+# Kata Library Management System

-This project is a simple **Library Management System** built using **Node.js** and **Express.js**.
+This project is a simple **Library Management System** built using **Node.js** and **Express.js** as an solution to problem statement provided by Incubyte.
 It allows users to perform basic operations such as adding books, borrowing books, returning books, and viewing available books.

 ## Features